Autoscaler/autoscaler/autoscale-kubernetes-container/README.md

 after a scale up or down command is issued.
 This prevents unusual values being considered when the system is in an unstable state.

-Finally the `autoscale.profile` can be an arbitrary string, but one that should exist in the [RabbitWorkloadAnalyserConfiguration](https://github.com/Autoscaler/autoscaler/blob/develop/autoscale-container/example-configs/cfg_autoscaler_marathon_RabbitWorkloadAnalyserConfiguration) resource deployed inside the autoscale container.
+Finally the `autoscale.profile` can be an arbitrary string, but one that should exist in the [RabbitWorkloadAnalyserConfiguration](https://github.com/Autoscaler/autoscaler/blob/develop/autoscale-kubernetes-container/autoscale-kubernetes-container/src/main/config/cfg~caf~autoscaler~RabbitWorkloadAnalyserConfiguration.js) resource deployed inside the autoscale container.

-Deploy/redeploy the services and the autoscale container.
-After one or two minutes the autoscale container should find the services and start monitoring.
+Deploy/redeploy the deployments and the autoscale container.
+After one or two minutes the autoscale container should find the deployments and start monitoring.